VissarionM/docker-wordpress/README.md

 DOCKER WORDPRESS

 This is an application for WordPress.
-We are going to need the application itself, a database, in this case MariaDB and finally a proxy server, among others services, for load-balancing the containers.
+We are going to need the application itself, a database, in this case MariaDB and finally a proxy server, among other services, for load-balancing the containers.

 You can install all the files by yourself, following the guide that follows or you can download the app itself from the GitHub. https://github.com/VissarionM/docker-wordpress.